 What Common Sense Media says about the Twenty app (formerly Mappen):

 If teens don’t stay on top of the settings, they may continuously share their location which is a problem for a wide variety of reasons, including the fact that they might not make the best choices about who to add.
 The most likely problem, however, is fuel for teen drama, so if your kid can see friends hanging out but wasn’t invited, there’ll be hurt feelings.
 The ‘hide’ feature, though likely meant to safeguard feelings, is another potential drama-creator if someone forgets to use it.

 The dangers of location sharing:

 [Location sharing] can be dangerous, because you are giving up your privacy… and there is a slight — very slight — possibility that someone could be wanting to do you harm and knowing your location is a bad idea. –USA Today

 For safety reasons, avoid sharing your location publicly.
 Google makes it easy to publish a web link where anyone can follow your live location.
 To fend off [predators], send the link only to the intended recipients; avoid posting it on public sites like Twitter or Facebook. –The New York Times

 [The] director of the Digital Media Lab at University of Massachusetts Boston, agreed that as a parent, he’d likely tell a child to disable the tracking feature, but also emphasized that users of any age can fall victim to the kind of danger that worries State Police. –Boston Globe

 What can parents do?

-- If your student has the Mappen app, delete it immediately and explain the dangers of the app with your teen
+- If your student has the Twenty aoo (formerly Mappen app), delete it immediately and explain the dangers of the app with your teen

 - In the settings of your child’s phone, ensure that location sharing services is set to “never” for all social media apps